Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/notes_2_05_LUMI_Software_Stacks.md

 </figure>

 There is currently limited support for building containers on LUMI and I do not expect that to change quickly.
-Container build strategies that require elevated privileges, and even those that require fakeroot, cannot be supported for security reasons.
+Container build strategies that require elevated privileges, and even those that require fakeroot or user namespaces, cannot be supported for security reasons (with user namespaces in particular a huge security concern as the Linux implementation is riddled with security issues).
-Enabling features that are known to have had several serious security vulnerabilities in the recent past, ot that themselves are unsecure by design and could allow users to do more on the system than a regular user should be able to do, will never be supported.
+Enabling features that are known to have had several serious security vulnerabilities in the recent past, or that themselves are unsecure by design and could allow users to do more on the system than a regular user should be able to do, will never be supported.